In line with lockdown restrictions Birmingham Museum & Art Gallery is now closed.

 Also on display are two other new pieces by Cold War Steve which take famous works in Birmingham’s Pre-Raphaelite collection as their starting point.
 In one, the summer landscape of Byam Shaw’s The Boer War (1900-1901) becomes the setting for a dystopian satire on world politics.
 In the other, a familiar cast of Pre-Raphaelite figures are displaced from their time on to a Birmingham bus one rainy afternoon.

 During the pandemic lockdown period all three of Cold War Steve's artworks were shared online with accompanied written pieces.
 View Benny’s Babbies – Cold War Steve & Birmingham Museum and Art Gallery and Cold War Steve vs The PRB on The Social website.

 Benny’s Babbies and Cold War Steve vs the PRB were produced as part of Cut, Copy, Remix, a project in association with Black Hole Club exploring the creative potential of Birmingham Museums Trust’s Digital Image resource .

 A poster of Benny's Babbies is available to buy in the museum shop and from our online shop.

 The three artworks are on display in gallery 23.

 Visiting the Museum and Art Gallery

 Online advanced booking is required to visit the museum and art gallery.
-Please book your timed ticket.
+Please note, online booking is currently closed.

 Entry is free however we ask that you consider making a donation if possible, to help support us during this very challenging time.